kapouer/express-dom/README.md

 A non-empty DEBUG environment value will log browser console to stdout.

-To debug the web page itself, settting environment variable `DEVELOP=1` will disable .load() calls, meaning pages are not rendered, nor custom plugins applied.
+To debug web pages,
+`DEVELOP=1 node app.js`

+This disables loading of the page on server, and applies custom load plugins as if they were prepare plugins.

 ## License